Lemoncode/webpack-by-sample/version 4/03 environments/01 linting/README.md

 In this sample we are going to introduce Linting.
 This is a technique which you can analyse code for potential errors, so that can help you to make less mistakes.

-We will start from sample _01 Styles/03 SASS_.
+We will start from sample _02 fx/01 typescript_.

 Summary steps:
  - Installing ESLint.